 TREC also has an Enforcement Division which oversees complaint investigation and disciplinary enforcement.
-According to the TREC website, the TREC Enforcement Division is responsible for ensuring the Commission "fufills its mission to protect consumers by enforcing The Real Estate License Act, Rules of the Commission, Chapter 1102 of the Texas Occupations Code regarding Real Estate Inspectors, the Texas Timeshare Act, and the Residential Service Company Act."
+According to the TREC website, the TREC Enforcement Division is responsible for ensuring the Commission "fulfills its mission to protect consumers by enforcing The Real Estate License Act, Rules of the Commission, Chapter 1102 of the Texas Occupations Code regarding Real Estate Inspectors, the Texas Timeshare Act, and the Residential Service Company Act."
 Members of the TREC Enforcement Division are also in charge of assessing licensure applications and conducting fitness determinations to evaluate the honesty, integrity, and trustworthiness of applicants.

-Special Notice for Brokers If you’re a broker that needs to renew a license the requirements and renewal process are very similar.
+Special Notice for Brokers: If you’re a broker that needs to renew a license, the requirements and renewal process are very similar.
 However, there’s one distinct difference.
-You’ll still need to complete 18 hours of continuing education, but the 6-hour Broker Responsibility Course must be taken if you sponsor a sales agent, are a supervisor of other license holders or are a designated broker for a business entity broker that sponsors sales agents.
+You’ll still need to complete 18 hours of continuing education, but the 6-hour Broker Responsibility Course must be taken if you sponsor a sales agent, are a supervisor of other license holders, or are a designated broker for a business entity broker that sponsors sales agents.

 As you can imagine, it takes a lot of work to keep everything operating smoothly in a real estate market the size of Texas.
-Over time the commission has been organized into several divisions that focus on specific tasks.
+Over time, the commission has been organized into several divisions that focus on specific tasks.

 Education Resource for Real Estate Professionals

 Every person that decides to become a Texas real estate agent will become familiar with TREC.